SEND

 Examples of one to one and group interventions at Bowmandale are:

-• Lego Therapy to develop Social skills and communication
+- Lego Club to develop social skills and communication

 Our children loved collecting autumn leaves to make leaf art in gardening club!